FutureAdLabs/hellojoe/README.md

 defaults are OK) and a function containing your main application code.
 It should be the first and only thing your application does.
 Do *not* initialise any resources before calling this function.

+Thanks to the `cluster` module, any network sockets your subprocesses initialise will be shared between them.

 ```js
 var notp = require("notp");